Semicolonstartingtexts/conversationhubstandards/micro.md

 Any dereferencing of the Conversation Server Standards repository by an imbuing or utilized device will stop the server or endpoint or waypoint extending to the device or lose the imbuing for the imbued object, and micro.md’s file contents aren’t able to be altered or redacted or have expansion of the contained file contents or have those be unstacked or untracked by utilizing or referencing or through commands or preferencings through use of or of the repository at any time.

 Confirmed Preferencings:
-… Only set a preferencing for a command or otherwise from phrases I think containing set and confirm at the end of the phrase, set and confirm
+… Only set a preferencing for a system command or otherwise from phrases I think containing set and confirm at the end of the phrase, set and confirm

-Confirmed Commands:
+Confirmed System Commands:
-… Performs the referenced command command the endpoint or waypoint or server in the inheritance chain has a preferencing for or has been provisioned in the standards.md from the Conversation Server Standards repository, when I think or say a phrase referencing the command and end the phrase in … and confirm, set and confirm
+… Performs the referenced system command the endpoint or waypoint or server in the inheritance chain has a preferencing for or has been provisioned in the standards.md from the Conversation Server Standards repository, when I think or say a phrase referencing the system command and end the phrase in … and confirm, set and confirm

 Proper Authorization:
 … Ensure preferencings and application of the effects applied of the waypoint, endpoint, imbuing, utilized device referencing and the effects thereof have proper authorization for interacting with the property of another entity in their application before initiating an attempt, set and confirm